 In August 2011, we sold Valencia Corporate Center.
-We have reclassified our financial statements for all periods prior to the sale to reflect Valencia Corporate Center as discontinued operations.
+In December 2012, we sold 160 King Street.
+We have reclassified our financial statements for all periods prior to the sale to reflect Valencia Corporate Center and 160 King Street as discontinued operations.
 Unless noted otherwise, discussions in these notes pertain to our continuing operations.